Supervisor Overview and Student Employment At Albion College

 Pay rates - Hourly or Flat Rate?

-Students should be paid an hourly wage unless the nature of the position makes it impossible to determine an hourly rate such as research positions, Resident Assistants, etc. Please contact SEO if you need assistance determining the proper pay rate.
+Students should be paid an hourly wage unless the nature of the position makes it impossible to determine an hourly rate such as certain research positions, Resident Assistants, etc. Please contact SEO if you need assistance determining the proper pay rate.

 You must have prior approval from Student Payroll before hiring a student to be paid a Flat Rate.